philbooth/complexity-report/README.md

 #### Output formats

-Currently there are four output formats supported:
+Currently there are five output formats supported:
 `plain`,
+`markdown`,
 `minimal`,
 `json`
 and `xml`.